praneethmurthy/distributed-pca/README.md

-# Folder contains codes for federated, over the air, PCA
+# MATLAB implementaion of Federated Over-the-Air PCA and Subspace Learning from Incomplete data

-If you use the codes please cite the following paper [1] "Federated Over-the-Air Subspace Learning from Incomplete Data", Praneeth Narayanamurthy, Namrata Vaswani, Aditya Ramamoorthy, https://arxiv.org/abs/2002.12873
+If you use the codes please cite the following paper

+## [1] "Federated Over-the-Air Subspace Learning from Incomplete Data", Praneeth Narayanamurthy, Namrata Vaswani, Aditya Ramamoorthy, https://arxiv.org/abs/2002.12873

 Here are the list of files: